-Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Area (CQA).
+Works are not located within a Candidate Noise Management Area (CNMA) and there are no Candidate Quiet Areas (CQA) on the major road networks mapped during Environmental Noise Directive (END) Round 3.

-The night-time modelled noise level (Lnight) within the scheme extents ranges between 75 and 80 decibels, with noise levels dropping to between 60 and 65 decibels at the nearest Noise Sensitive Receptor (NSR) (Church) (Scotland's Noise Scotland's Environment).
+The night-time modelled noise level (Lnight) within the scheme extents ranges between 70 and 75 decibels, with noise levels dropping to between 50 and 60 decibels at the nearest NSR (residential).

 Baseline noise levels are mainly influenced by vehicles travelling along the motorway.
-Communication with the Design Engineer confirmed that the road surface is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
-Secondary sources are likely derived from day-to-day agricultural land management and urban activities.
+Communication with the Design Engineer confirmed that the road surface within the scheme extents is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
+Secondary sources are likely derived from day-to-day agricultural land management activities.